ikmb-denbi/genome-annotation/docs/usage.md

 ### Parameters file

 In the next section, you will find a list of all user-configurable pipeline options.
 You can of course provide each option as a command line parameter.
 But this can get a bit tedious.
 As an alterantive, you can provide a configuration file using the YAML format.
 An example is included under [../assets/config.yaml](../assist/config.yaml).
-To provide this config file as an option, use `-params-file my_config.yaml`.
+To provide a config file as an option, use `-params-file my_config.yaml`.
 The revised command could then read:

 `nextflow run /path/to/main.nf -params-file config.yaml -profile your_profile`